IBM/eventing-openliberty-blockchain/README.md

 * Import the Open Liberty projects into VS Code.

-* Import the "fabcar" sample smart contract project into VS Code.
+* Import the FabCar sample smart contract project into VS Code.

 * Start a 2 Org blockchain network and deploy the contract to both organizations.